 The Administrative Agreement on Water and the recently published policy note on Infrastructure and Spatial Planning designates the responsibilities of parties.
 The national government is responsible for national interests including flood risk management and the main water system.
 The provinces act as area-director, organize spatial planning and set out frameworks for the regional water system.
 The regional Water Boards supervise and manage the regional and the majority of primary defence systems as well as ensuring the availability of water as a resource of adequate quality in the regional water systems.
 The municipalities supervise the public areas within their duty of care under the Water Act and are the initial point of contact in the event of flooding.
 Working with the various partners and their responsibilities is an important part of the process in the Delta Programme under the direction of the Delta Commissioner.

 In 2009 the Dutch provinces signed an agreement with the national government to mainstream climate adaptation into spatial planning by 2015.
 Today most provinces have written climate adaptation actionprogrammes.
 Priorities are mainstreaming climate adaptation into water management, spatial planning, nature policy, agriculture and economic policy.

 The Delta Act is formally an amendment of the Water Act

-The KNMI'06 climate scenarios published in 2006 are the most recent KNMI scenarios available for the Netherlands.
-A new generation of updated scenarios will be available in 2013.
-The KNMI'06 scenarios are guiding in the process of climate proofing the Netherlands, in particular for water management.
+The KNMI'14 climate scenarios are the most recent KNMI scenarios available for the Netherlands (to be published May 2014).
+They replace earlier generations scenarios, including the so called ‘KNMI'06' and 'WB21'-scenarios and include the insights of the Fifth Assessment Report of the IPCC.
+The KNMI'06 scenarios have so far guided the process of climate proofing the Netherlands, in particular for water management.

 2008 Working together with water.
 A living land builds for its future.
 Findings of the Delta Commission.